NeelaRuthvik/notification-prioritization-engine/NPE_Project/docs/api-design.md

     "message": "Priority 45 is already assigned to rule 'rule_xyz'.
 Choose a unique priority value."
   }
 }

 ```

 ---

 ## 5. POST `/notifications/batch-status`

 Poll delivery status and decision outcomes for up to 100 event IDs in a single call.
-Designed for dashboards, reporting, and bulk support lookups.
+Designed for downstream service reconciliation, reporting, and bulk support lookups.

 ### Request Body